Naill1k/Projet-Systeme/README.md

               This option allows you to set a maximum I/O timeout in  seconds.
               If no data is transferred for the specified time then mrsync will exit.
 The default is 0, which means no timeout.

-       --blocking-io
-              This tells rsync to use blocking I/O  when  launching  a  remote shell  transport.
-It  defaults  to
-              using  non-blocking  I/O.   (Note  that ssh prefers non-blocking I/O.)

        --address